JoMfN/genesis-crypto/setup/README.md

 >
 > Make a backup if needed: [utils/backup/create.sh](/utils/backup/create.sh).

-As the name suggests, this script is a quick way to setup a node:
+As the name suggests, this script should be used to quick-sync a node:

 - It stops the service (if it exists)
 - Installs all the necessary dependencies